Privacy Policy

 If we make changes to this Policy, or to our Platforms, we will update the “Last Updated date” at the beginning of this Policy, and the new version will apply from that date.

-If you have any questions or comments about this Policy and how we or our service providers handle personal information, please contact us at:
+If you have any questions about this Policy, please contact us at:

 E-mail: privacy@wada-ama.org